The Papercut Chronicles II

-The Papercut Chronicles II is the fifth and final studio album by American rap rock band Gym Class Heroes.
+The Papercut Chronicles II is the fifth studio album by American rap rock band Gym Class Heroes.
 It was released through Decaydance Records, Warner Bros.
 Records and Fueled by Ramen on November 15, 2011.
-It serves as a sequel to the group's second album, The Papercut Chronicles (2005).
+It serves as a sequel to the group's second studio album, The Papercut Chronicles (2005).
 The album has sold 88,000 copies in the United States.